SWC-OSG-Workshop/2015-10-27-duke/novice/git/index.md

 Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
 Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

 ### Setup Instructions

- We will do all the exercises on `login.duke.ci-connect.net`.
-If you do not have an account on `duke.ci-connect`, [please sign up](https://duke.ci-connect.net/signup).
-You also need⋅ `SSH` installed on your laptop.
+*    We will do all the exercises on `login.duke.ci-connect.net`.⋅⋅
+*    If you do not have an account on `duke.ci-connect`, [please sign up](https://duke.ci-connect.net/signup).⋅
+*    You have an account on `duke.ci-connect but forgot the password, [click here](http://duke.ci-connect.net/password).⋅⋅
+*    You also need `SSH` installed on your laptop.
 For details, follow [this link](http://swc-osg-workshop.github.io/2015-10-27-duke/setup.html)

 ### Prerequisites
  In this lesson we use Git from the Unix Shell.